 "She put me at the top of the stairs and yelled up to me, 'ice cream!'.
 When I didn't respond my parents took me to Canadian Hearing Services," Kaja recalls.

 Kaja was diagnosed with hearing loss and fitted for one hearing aid.
 By age 13, she needed a second hearing aid.

 "Suddenly the world was in stereo.
 I remember getting into the car and asking, 'what's that noise?'
 It was the clock ticking.
 I could hear it for the first time!"

-The Canadian Hearing Society has been an important part of Kaja's like ever since.
+Canadian Hearing Services has been an important part of Kaja's like ever since.
 Her audiologist Jamie recommends hearing aids based on her needs and never makes her feel rushed.

 And so, when Kaja's sons, Jordan and Ethan, both started showing signs of hearing loss, she knew just where to turn.
-Soon the three of them were coming to the Canadian Hearing Society together.
+Soon the three of them were coming to Canadian Hearing Services together.

 With tears in her eyes, Anna-Lee looked into the sweet face of her one-month old baby.

 Soren had just been diagnosed with mild to severe hearing loss in both ears and Anna-Lee and her husband Nick were scared.
 What would this mean for him?
 Would he have a difficult life?
 They didn't want him to struggle.

 But they didn't feel bad for long.
 They learned there's plenty Soren can do with some help along the way.
 Their son can lead a happy, independent life with support from Canadian Hearing Services and thoughtful donors like you.

 Thanks to donors like you, Soren will always have a place to turn for valuable resources and understanding.